- 1) Importance of natural language processing in AI

 Natural language processing (NLP) is the ability of a computer to understand human speech.
 It is a subfield of artificial intelligence and machine learning that involves analyzing, understanding, and generating natural language.
-NLP-based applications are useful in many areas, including information retrieval, text mining.
-Moreover, NLP applications in question answering systems, speech recognition and production are also very helpful.
-Similarly, NLP also helps machine translation, social network filtering and analysis.
+NLP-based applications are used in many areas, including information retrieval, text mining, question answering systems, speech recognition and production, machine translation, social network filtering and analysis.

 NLP allows machines to understand human language.
 It bridges the human-to-machine gap by using Artificial Intelligence (AI) to process text and the spoken word.
-It’s a form of AI that manipulates and interprets human language.
-It uses computational linguistics (the parsing out of parts of speech and words into data).
+It’s a form of AI that manipulates and interprets human language using computational linguistics (the parsing out of parts of speech and words into data).
 NLP consists of two branches.
 Natural Language Understanding (NLU) extracts the meanings of words by studying the relationships between them.
-Natural Language Generation (NLG) transforms data into understandable language.
-Thus, it can write sentences and even paragraphs that are appropriate, well-constructed, and often personalized.
-It allows computers to create responses for chatbots and virtual assistants.
-Furthermore, it can write subject lines for emails, and compose advertising copy for marketing tools.
+And Natural Language Generation (NLG) transforms data into understandable language, writing sentences and even paragraphs that are appropriate, well-constructed, and often personalized.
+It allows computers to create responses for chatbots and virtual assistants, write subject lines for emails, and even compose advertising copy and marketing tools.

-You can also think about it another way.
-NLU focuses on your computer’s ability to read and listen (speech-to-text processing).
-NLG allows it to write and speak (text-to-speech).
+Here’s how to think about it: NLU focuses on your computer’s ability to read and listen (speech-to-text processing), and NLG allows it to write and speak (text-to-speech).
 Both are part of NLP.
 And Natural Language Processing applications are everywhere.
 Intelligent Personal Assistants (IPAs) answer customer questions.
 Voice assistants like Siri respond to commands.
-Marketers use it to create custom content, personalize or push specific promotions, and personalize offerings.
+Marketers use it to create custom content, personalize or push specific promotions, and personalize offerings to the taste of a particular shopper.
 Auto-complete and auto-correct functions in texting either help you or drive you nuts.
 Machine translation tools clue you into words from other languages.
-Even brick-and-mortar stores can take advantage by custoMizing individual stores’ landing pages.
-Thus, they can show local hours of operation, addresses, directions, and additional information.
+Even brick-and-mortar stores can take advantage by customizing individual stores’ landing pages to show local hours of operation, addresses, directions, and additional information.

 NLP is closely related to computational linguistics and computational semantics.
-The main difference between the two fields is that NLP focuses on developing models that are implementable using computers.
-However, computational linguistics focuses on theoretical aspects of modeling languages with computers.
+The main difference between the two fields is that NLP focuses on developing models that can be implemented using computers while computational linguistics focuses on theoretical aspects of modeling languages with computers.

-The term “natural language processing” was coined by Michael Brady in 1959 for his work at IBM on an application called “A computer program for American English grammar checker”.
-In 1965, he also published a paper titled “A Program to translate poetry from Chinese into English”.
-It was one of the first works where machine translation involving application of NLP to solve to practical problems.
-The field has since grown beyond recognition.
-With the development of many new applications, such as Siri or Google Translate, every year.
+The term “natural language processing” was coined by Michael Brady in 1959 for his work at IBM on an application called “A computer program for American English grammar checker” which was published in 1960.
+In 1965 he also published a paper titled “A Program to translate poetry from Chinese into English” which was one of the first works where machine translation was applied to practical problems.
+The field has since grown beyond recognition with many new applications being developed every year such as Siri or Google Translate.

 Natural language processing is a very broad field and there are many different approaches to solving the same problem.
-The most common approach is to use machine learning algorithms.
-Large amount of data trains these algorithms.
+The most common approach is to use machine learning algorithms that can be trained on large amounts of data.
 There are also some more specific approaches such as using logic programming or symbolic reasoning.
 In this article we will focus on the most common approach which uses machine learning algorithms.

 The first step in NLP is usually to break down the text into smaller pieces called tokens.
 Tokens can be words, numbers, punctuation marks etc. After breaking down the text into tokens it’s possible to do some basic analysis such as counting how many times each word appears in the text or finding out what part of speech each token belongs to (noun, verb etc.).
-This process is tokenization and its success is based on regular expressions.
-Expressions are simple patterns for matching characters or groups of characters in a string of text.
+This process is called tokenization and it’s usually done by regular expressions which are simple patterns used for matching characters or groups of characters in a string of text.

 For example, here’s a regular expression that matches all digits: [0-9] . & another one that matches all lowercase letters: [a-z] .
 Regular expressions are very powerful but they can also be hard to read and write so there are libraries like nltk that provide simpler ways for writing them.

-After tokenization, the next step is part-of-speech tagging.
-In this step, every token receives a part of speech (noun, verb etc.) Part-of-speech tagging was one of the first tasks in NLP and it’s still one of the most important ones.
+After tokenization comes part-of-speech tagging where each token is labeled with its part of speech (noun, verb etc.).
+Part-of-speech tagging was one of the first tasks in NLP and it’s still one of the most important ones.

-There are many different approaches to part-of-speech tagging but they all work with the help of machine learning algorithms.
-A large corpus of text trains these algorithms.
-The most common approach is maximum entropy.
-It uses a statistical model for predicting the probability that each word belongs to a certain part of speech.
+There are many different approaches to part-of-speech tagging but they all work by using machine learning algorithms that have been trained on a large corpus of text.
+The most common approach is called maximum entropy which uses a statistical model for predicting the probability that each word belongs to a certain part of speech.

-After part-of-speech tagging, comes parsing.
-In this step, sentences are broken down into smaller pieces, such as phrases or clauses.
-This process uses recursive descent parsers which are very similar to regular expression.
-However, the only difference is that they are applied recursively over an input string instead of matching characters one at a time.
+After part-of-speech tagging comes parsing where sentences are broken down into smaller pieces called phrases or clauses.
+This process is usually done by using recursive descent parsers which are very similar to regular expressions except that they can be applied recursively over an input string instead of matching characters one at a time.
 For example, here’s how you would write a regular expression for matching English sentences: